 A writer has to make the reader care about the outcome of a story.

-y novel-in-progress two kids, Delia and Sam, suspect a former neighbour of having murdered his wife.
+In my novel-in-progress two kids, Delia and Sam, suspect a former neighbour of having murdered his wife.
 They set about to uncover the truth.
 It wasn't long before I began to have doubts about the strength of this story.
 Why would the kids even bother?
 Why would they care?

 When I began to ask myself these questions, I realized that kids themselves needed a stake in finding the answer.
 How could I make solving the mystery a matter of life and death for these youngsters?